 Current Research

 My research is broadly interested in the relationship between feminist theories articulated in the archive of the womyn’s land movement (broadly construed) and Black, Indigenous, and queer-feminist concepts of property, sovereignty, and solidarity.
 I am also interested in constructions of rurality and its temporalit(ies) as well as the aesthetic lives of radicalisms in the mid- to late-twentieth century.
-Outside of my scholarly life, I sometimes write about the politics of my home state of West Virginia for fun :)

 Scholarly Publications